zuplo/docs/docs/conferences/drone-prize.md

 # Day 1 Challenge

 If you don't win today, come back again tomorrow for a new exercise.
 Submit by 5:15pm, we'll draw the winner at 5:30pm today, Tuesday May 24.
+Limit of one prize per family.

 ## Part 1: Proxy an API